uhh-lt/158/158_tokenizer/README.md

 They can be downloaded at https://github.com/phongnt570/UETsegmenter/tree/master/models
 - For Japanese tokenizer to work, MeCab must be installed system-wide:
 `apt install mecab libmecab-dev mecab-ipadic-utf8`.
 Then, the `mecab-python3` module for Python must be installed.
+- See also the `requirements.txt` for the required Python modules.